putriayu101/Mini-Project-Using-Excel/Intermediate - Sales Analysis  - Pivot Table & Pivot Chart/README.md

 ## 📁 Dataset
 - The entire dataset consists of 130 data points.
 There are 70 original data points and 60 additional data points.
 - The dataset covers the period from January 1, 2024 to May 10, 2024.
-- A dummy dataset is used for this project.
+- A dummy dataset is used for this project and The dataset used is in the portfolio file.

 ## 🛠 Tools Used
 - Microsoft Excel